MattPicDev/mtg-collection-builder/README.md

    - Implemented auto-save when reaching the end of a set
    - Added proper state management between cards
    - Enhanced user feedback with completion messages

+### Unit Testing Implementation
+7. **"Could you add unit tests for app.py?
+Don't do it yet; just let me know if you can." followed by "Yes, please do.
+Also, update the 'AI-Generated Project' section of the README to include this step."**
+   - Created comprehensive unit tests covering all major functionality
+   - Added test coverage for ScryfallAPI class (API calls, error handling, data filtering)
+   - Implemented CollectionManager tests (card operations, CSV import/export, collection management)
+   - Created Flask route tests (all endpoints, error conditions, file uploads)
+   - Added pytest configuration and test runner script
+   - Updated requirements.txt with testing dependencies (pytest, pytest-flask, pytest-mock)

 ### Key Features Developed
 - **Python Flask web application** with responsive Bootstrap UI